anthonyscorrea/cmba-bylaws/src/cmba-bylaws.md

 ### Team Name
 Teams new to the Association, regardless of the makeup of the roster, shall not be allowed to use the name of any existing Association team.
 Teams from other recognized Associations or Leagues entering the CMBA shall be allowed to use any team name provided it was the recognized existing name of the team prior to its membership in the Association.
 Changes in team names shall not affect a team’s status in the Association in any way provided the original recognized Manager is the entrant of the team.

+### Uniform
+All players must be in uniform (bearing the team’s name as represented to the league) by the team’s first regular season game in order to be eligible to participate in games.
+Players may not obtain the jersey of another team member in order to obtain eligibility.

+1. This deadline may be extended by the President at his discretion following a written petition by the team that shows a just and reasonable cause for extension, and evidence of a good faith effort to meet the deadline.
+1. This rule applies to any players legally added to the roster after the stated deadline.
+1. Uniforms shall consist of, but are not limited to, matching team caps and jerseys with assigned team uniform numbers.
+1. Players must be dressed in proper baseball pants.
+These pants need not match the team’s uniform, however, the Association encourages all players to wear matching pants.
+Sweatpants, shorts, jeans, or any other type of pants other than baseball pants are prohibited.

 ### Manager
 The Manager is that person who has been officially recognized as the entrant of a team into the Association.
 The Manager has the ultimate responsibility for the team’s compliance with all by-laws as set forth in this Constitution.
 The manager of a franchise is responsible for all actions of his players and coaches and may be fined up to fifty dollars ($50.00) for any violations of codes of conduct and league rules as set forth in this document, or any other actions deemed detrimental to the objectives and standards of the Association.